N Lombard Transit Center

+Light rail station in Portland, Oregon, U.S.

 North Lombard Transit Center is a light rail station on the MAX Yellow Line in Portland, Oregon.
 It is the 7th stop northbound on the Interstate MAX extension.

 The station is located in the median of Interstate Avenue near the intersection with N Lombard Street.
 It has staggered side platforms, which sit on either side of the cross street, because the route runs around this station on Interstate Avenue in the median.
 Mosaic tiles at the station and bus shelters refer to workers and transportation.

 Bus line connections

 This station is served by the following bus lines: